JGSGB Moving in May 2017

-As well as the Annual Conferences in London and in Manchester we run dozens of events each year, providing members and non-members with information and the knowledge to pursue their family history research.
-The following events will be run over the coming weeks:
+As well as our Annual Conferences in London and in Manchester we run dozens of events each year, providing members and non-members with information and the knowledge to pursue their family history research.
+The following events will run over the coming weeks: